 Visible influences of Hinduism and Buddhism

 The statue of Ganesha in the cave shows the presence of Hinduism, while the statues of the goddess Harita just southeast of the cave indicates that Buddhism played a role as well.

 Other signs show that there is no doubt the cave has a connection with Java island.
 There are Old Javanese inscriptions and the meditation chambers inside the cave are similar to those found in Java just as the nymphs in the bathing pool.

 These statues show signs of Buddhist and Hindu influences and identical statues are also found in other bathing pools in Java.

-Statues at the temple
+Visiting the temple complex

 Visitors are able to wander around the historical complex.
-It's a beautiful place to walk over the bridges and along the rivers
+It’s a beautiful place to walk over the bridges and along the rivers.

 When we were there a Balinese man offered to take us for a small tour through the forest which ended at a nearby village temple.